Board of Directors

 Clara Morain Nabity is an attorney at Orrick, Herrington & Sutcliffe LLP.
 The focus of her practice is white collar defense.
 Previously, she worked as an investigator for the Financial Crisis Inquiry Commission, the bipartisan commission established by Congress to investigate and report on the causes of the 2008 financial crisis.
 She received her undergraduate degree from UC Santa Barbara and her law degree from UC Hastings College of the Law.

 Tina Yuen is a public health and urban planning professional with over eight years of experience supporting policy, systems and environmental change for healthier, safer and more equitable communities.
 She has a strong commitment to environmental justice and health equity.
 Tina earned Masters of Public Health and of City Planning from the University of California, Berkeley.
-She is a Senior Planner/Designer at Raimi+Associates in Berkeley.
+She is a Senior Planner/Designer at ChangeLab Solutions in Oakland.